tcoats/docker-arohanui/README.md

 Runit, Syslog-ng and Consul with an init script.

+This docker is a base docker for some of the metocean web-stack.

 ## /sbin/initsh

 The docker is started using /sbin/initsh as the master process (PID 1), it does does the following: